- Can I use my mobile phone in China?

 g) Small shops or street vendors don’t accept credit card, it’s handy to take some small changes all the times.

-h) In public place, it’s not suggested to show large amounts of cashes or traveler’s checks.
+h) In public place, it’s not suggested to show large amounts of cash or traveler’s checks.
 Expensive items like jewelry, watches are better left at home.

-k) It’s a pleasant thing to make friend during a tour, but never go anywhere with a stranger.
+k) It’s a pleasant thing to make friends during a tour but never go anywhere with a stranger.

 l) Avoid going out on the streets too late at night.

 What to do if I lose my property?